Tinkerforge/doc/en/source/Kits/HardwareHacking/DoorbellNotifier_HardwareSetup.rst

    :align: center
    :target: ../../_images/Kits/hardware_hacking_doorbell_brickv.jpg

-After closing the casing the installation will look as the following.
-Of course you can increase the cable length such that you can install it less visible.
+After closing the casing of the doorbell the installation will look as in the following image.
+To make our work less visible we could of course put more cable between doorbell and Bricklet.

 .. image:: /Images/Kits/hardware_hacking_doorbell_closed_350.jpg
    :scale: 100 %